endojs/endo/packages/compartment-wrapper/README.md

                 });
 ```

-except that it could not make such an invocation itself, because it won't have access to `milageTransform` (which doesn't appear in the globals or global lexicals), or `getOdometer` (which *does* appear in the global lexicals, but the transform ensures that it cannot be reached.
+except that it could not make such an invocation itself, because it won't have access to `milageTransform` (which doesn't appear in the globals or global lexicals), or `getOdometer` (which *does* appear in the global lexicals, but the transform ensures that it cannot be reached by the pre-transformed `confinedCode`).